-So, the IRS brought back Form 1099-NEC to separate the reporting of the payments.
-The filing due date for Form 1099-MISC is March 1, 2024, if filed on paper, or March 31 if filed electronically.
-The due date for filing Form 1099-NEC is February 1, 2024, if filed on paper or electronically.
+2025, if filed on paper, or March 31 if filed electronically.
+The due date for filing Form 1099-NEC is January 31, 2025, if filed on paper or electronically.

 NEC is the acronym for nonemployee compensation.
 What is nonemployee compensation?
 It may sound obvious that nonemployee compensation is the payment an organization makes to nonemployees, but it's more complicated than that.
 For the purposes of reporting nonemployee compensation on Form 1099-NEC, the IRS explains that payments must be reported if all four of these conditions are met.